zhenyuhe00/SWE-Swiss/README.md

 ## Evaluation Results
 The evaluation results are in the [results folder](results/).

+## Guidelines for Supervised Fine-Tuning (SFT)
+Please refer to the detailed instructions provided in the [SFT](SFT/) directory for implementation guidelines,

 ## TODO
-- [x] Guidelines of SFT
+- [x] Guidelines for SFT
-- [ ] Guidelines of the evaluation pipeline
+- [ ] Guidelines for the evaluation pipeline
 - [x] Evaluation results
 - [x] SFT model weights and RL model weghts
 - [x] SFT data and RL data